Data Mapping

 attribute with a non-null Name

-property (e.g. from System.ComponentModel.DataAnnotations), that name is used instead of the field name.
+property (e.g. from System.ComponentModel.DataAnnotations), that name is used instead of the property name.

-Not every property of the DTO must be used, but every mapped field must have a corresponding property, unless WithIgnoreUnusedFields
+Not every property of the DTO must be used, but every data record field must have a corresponding property, unless WithIgnoreUnusedFields

 is used.